MurmurationsNetwork/MurmurationsDocumentation/docs/about/architecture.md

 - **Make Murmurations accessible to the widest audience possible**
   - Make sure user-facing apps are fast, and still functional even when operating under poor network conditions.
     - Leverage edge storage and computing whenever possible to keep data close to users.
-  - Test user interfaces with screen readers and ensure best practices for accessibility [a11y](https://www.a11yproject.com/).
+  - Test user interfaces with screen readers and ensure best practices for accessibility.

 ## Technical Architecture